12 Best Plants for Fall Planters and Container Gardens

 You can typically plant fall flowers until about 6-8 weeks before the first expected frost date in your area, but hardy options like pansies, violas, ornamental cabbage, and kale can often be planted even after the first frost if the ground isn’t frozen yet.

-Plant fall planters approximately 6-8 weeks before the first expected frost date in your region to ensure your arrangements have time to establish and thrive before colder temperatures arrive.
+As I mentioned earlier, you can plant fall planters approximately 6-8 weeks before your region’s first expected frost date to ensure your arrangements have time to establish and thrive before colder temperatures arrive.

-A great tip to make your containers look even more full and colorful for fall is to mix pumpkins and gourds in with your plants.
+A great tip for making your containers look even more full and colorful for fall is to mix pumpkins and gourds with your plants.
 I’ve saved a lot of money on flowers this way.

 This fall planter idea will save you even more money if you grow your own pumpkins and gourds from seed.